Have you seen a message like this on LinkedIn recently?

 LinkedIn is still a very powerful tool for you.
 It's still the world's most up-to-date prospecting platform.
 You just need to change how you use it.

-Recommendation 2: Keep using automated tools
+Recommendation 2: Use automated tools with caution

 I'm a big fan of automated tools, because they free up your most precious and finite resource: Time.